 Above: Wind analysis across the extratropical cyclone

 These cloud bands on the edge of the comma cloud will disappear quite sharply on the nose of the sting jet.
-This happens due to the effect of strong evaporation of the air parcels within the dry intrusion.
+This happens due to the strong evaporation of the air parcels within the dry intrusion.

 How do we forecast these events?